 Boots are one of the largest of the national retailers with 430 stores and after local independents, were the highest-rated High street presence.

 Hidden Hearing is owned by a larger company William Demant.
 William Demant also owns the hearing aids manufacturers Oticon and Bernafon and these are the two brands that Hidden Hearing supply.
 With 71% of their customers who participated in this survey, buying Oticon hearing aids.

 Specsavers have hearing centres in many of their optics locations and have over 600 locations overall making them the largest UK branch based retailer.

-Specsavers like to dispense their own brand range, the “Advance” but also do Widex, Phonak, Resound and Signia, with the larger percentage being Signia (55%).
+Specsavers like to dispense their own brand range, the “Advance” but also do Widex, Phonak, Resound and Signia, with the larger percentage being Signia (at 43%).